Sertraline price hikes see NHS spend rise fourfold

-Massive price hikes to the antidepressant sertraline saw the NHS in England spend over six times more on the drug in the 2020-21 financial year than the previous year, new data shows.
+Price hikes to the antidepressant sertraline saw the NHS in England spend four times as much on the drug in the 2020-21 financial year than the previous year, new data shows.

-Yesterday (June 10) the NHS BSA published its prescription cost analysis (PCA) for the 12 months to March 30 2021, revealing that the NHS spent £168m on drugs containing the active ingredient sertraline hydrochloride in 2020-21, compared to £26.3m the previous year.
+Yesterday (June 10) the NHS BSA published its prescription cost analysis (PCA) for the 12 months to March 30 2021, revealing that the NHS spent £168m on drugs containing the active ingredient sertraline hydrochloride in 2020-21, compared to £41.2m the previous financial year.

 Sertraline 100mg tablets saw the biggest year-on-year increase in NHS spending of any medicine, up £78.9m on 2019-20.
 Sertraline 50mg tablets had the third highest change in cost at £46.7m.
 The Government granted price concessions for these preparations between April and October last year.

 Pharmacists have expressed their concern over sertraline price rises over the past year, with some reporting last April that wholesalers were charging over ten times the Drug Tariff price.
 The PCA shows that the per-unit cost for sertraline preparations jumped from £2.37 in 2019-20 to £8.89 in 2020-21.